Our most common search themes:

-- Verbal Irony.
-Verbal irony is an expression (often delivered sarcastically or humorously) to express the opposite of its literal meaning.
-(It is a synonym for sarcasm.)
+What Is Irony?
+(Definition with Examples)Irony is the use of an expression (often delivered sarcastically or humorously) to express the opposite of its literal meaning.
+This is known as verbal irony.
+It is a synonym for sarcasm.

-- Situational Irony.
-Situational irony is an event which occurs seemingly in mockery of the circumstances.
+Verbal irony is not the same as situational irony.
+In situational irony, an event occurs which is seemingly in mockery of the circumstances.

 - James Bellamy, who has campaigned for years against the Dangerous Dogs Act, was hospitalised after a vicious attack by his neighbour's dog.

 - Mr Paul Jones arrived too late to chair a town-planning meeting due to the roads being grid locked with traffic.